Ravenna Gorge Christmas Market 2025: Ultimate Guide To Visiting

 Plan Your Visit

-Like previously mentioned, you will need to purchase all your tickets for visiting this Christmas market in advance.
 Tickets go on sale mid October, but it’s essential to visit their website for up to date information.
-If you’re driving or taking a shuttle, don’t forget to purchase your tickets for either in addition.
+If you’re driving or taking a shuttle, don’t forget to purchase your tickets for either in addition to your entrance tickets.

-Some people have bought back to back time slots to spend more time visiting, if they don’t feel like the two hours is enough to spend there.
 Keep in mind that the shuttle tickets include round trip and only correspond to the booked times on the tickets.
 So make sure you’re early to get a spot on the shuttle!

 Bring Enough Cash